Child-having-face-painted

 • Truth be Told Podcast Wins Gold Award

-Our podcast won Gold for 'Best Use of Content' at this year’s CIPR PRide Cymru Awards which celebrate and recognise great communications.
+Our podcast, Truth be Told won Gold for 'Best Use of Content' at this year’s CIPR PRide Cymru Awards which celebrate and recognise great communications.

 Here’s what the judges had to say: